Class Quadruple

 Quadruple

-First creates an empty (zero) instance, then assigns the given value to the new instance, usingassign(long)
+First creates an empty (zero) instance, then assigns the given value to the new instance, usingassign(long).- Parameters:

 -